pytorch/tutorials/beginner_source/pytorch_with_examples.rst

-Sometimes you will want to specify models that are more complex than a sequence of existing Modules; for these cases you can define your own Modules by subclassing ``nn.Module`` and defining a ``forward`` which receives input Variables and produces output Variables using other modules or other autograd operations on Variables.
+Sometimes you will want to specify models that are more complex than a sequence of existing Modules; for these cases you can define your own Modules by subclassing ``nn.Module`` and defining a ``forward`` which receives input Tensors and produces output Tensors using other modules or other autograd operations on Tensors.

 In this example we implement our two-layer network as a custom Module
 subclass: